shalomjlee/olympic_data/README.md

 _Figure 5: An example of a visualization on this tab.
 A scatter plot and trendline visualizing correlation between number of athletes and medals won for a specific year's Olympic Games.
 Users can draw a box around points of interest in the plot, and additional information about those points will populate in the box to the right._

 ## Analyses & Discussion
+### Demographic Findings
+**Height vs. weight scatter plot:**
+* Predictably, male athletes tend to be taller and heavier than females.
+* The trendline of males is also steeper for all countries, showing that males are heavier per unit of height than females are.
+* For most countries, medalists' heights and weights are more condensed, suggesting that points furthest from the trendline are less likely to have won a medal.

+**Distribution of age by gender:**
+* For most countries, the mean age of athletes has shifted upwards from "before 1990" to "1990 and after".
+Interestingly, two major countries that do not seem to have followed this trend are Russia and China.
+* All countries have increased their numbers of female athletes in "1990 and after" as opposed to "before 1990".
+* Female athletes tend to form the majority of the youngest athletes, whereas males tend to form the majority of the oldest athletes.

+**Number of athletes over time:**
+* Most countries have increased their number of Olympic athletes per game over time.
+* Upward "spikes" in athlete numbers are often seen for host countries.
+See:
+  * Brazil in Summer 2016,
+  * Russia in Winter 2014,
+  * the UK in Summer 2012,
+  * China in Summer 2008,
+  * and Italy in Winter 2006.
+* Again, the later rise in numbers of female athletes can be seen, but with more detail with regards to time.

+### Findings on Medals and Events
+**Number of athletes vs. number of medals scatter plot:**
+* The two variables are unquestionably positively correlated for all years of Olympic Games.
+* The USA is consistently at/near the top of the trendline, showing that they usually have one of the highest number of athletes and medals for that year's games.

+**Olympic events for selected year/season:**
+* Over time, the number of events and categories of events have proliferated greatly.
+* There are significantly more Summer events than there are Winter.
+* "Athletics" has always been the largest category for the Summer Olympics.

+**Count of medals per country over time:**
+* The USA has consistently been a top earner of medals.
+* The "spike" as discussed before can again be seen with some host countries and number of medals won that year.

 ## Future Considerations